Zimbabwe — Southern Africa

 ProposalImpress Clients

-At the Victoria Falls Hotel — fine dining with stunning views and a perfectly crafted 5-star menu befitting the historic hotel that has been receiving guests since 1904.
+At the Victoria Falls Hotel — fine dining with views over the gorge and a 5-star menu in a colonial dining room receiving guests since 1904.

 Food 9.1Ambience 9.6Value 8.5

-The Boma — Place of Eating Victoria Falls
+The Boma — Place of Eating at Safari Lodge estate, Victoria Falls

 #2 in Victoria Falls